gollumeo/executorboard/README.md

 # ExecutorBoard

-ExecutorBoard is a private, structured workspace that maintains order and clarity in estate communication.
+ExecutorBoard is a private, structured estate workspace that maintains order and clarity in estate communication.
+It is offered per estate.
 It exists to provide a stable reference when communication is under pressure, without replacing legal counsel or making decisions.

 ## Who it serves
+- Attorneys and estate professionals who need consistent, controlled communication with clients.
 - Executors responsible for keeping heirs informed.
-- Attorneys and estate professionals who need consistent, controlled communication with clients.

 ## What it provides
 - A single reference point for updates, documents, and decisions.